8891689/Research-public-key/README.md

 search_divisible_ranged: This analyzes values divisible by 2.
 It determines how much of the prefix is divisible, while the suffix provides a reference for parameters like the required Bloom filter size or the number of iterations.
 extract_public: This program removes the suffix from input public keys and outputs the result to a new file.
 It is significantly faster than using standard system commands for this task.
 pkconvert: This tool converts public keys into a uniform format.
 For instance, it can convert uncompressed public keys extracted from a blockchain into the compressed format, or vice versa.
 It supports batch operations.
-6. Why not provide it for free?
-Then you must ask, why is YouTube not free?
-There are too many ads when watching videos, and members need to pay to watch videos.
-Well, reserve your seat and wait for the follow-up update...
+6. I need to buy the compressed password, why not provide it for free?
+Because I need financial support to develop more programs, I hope everyone understands, reserves a seat, and waits for subsequent updates...

 # Required libraries